July 27, 2022

 CM Content Team

 An all-time favourite with Mumbaikars, Vada Pav is today equally popular among all Indians.
 These deep-fried and spiced potato fritters served between toasted buns and dashed with chutneys make for a delicious snack.
 The joy of eating a fresh vada pav in the rain is unmatched.
+This is one of the most popular rain snacks in Mumbai and Pune.

 Originally a snack from North India, Moong Dal Kachori, also known as Khasta Kachori, is another popular monsoon snack in Indian homes.
 It is a deep-fried fritter made from flour and stuffed with moong dal, spices, and herbs.
 It is like a samosa but differs in shape and filling inside.
 These are often served with tamarind chutney and salted green chillies on the side.